 Attending final inspections

-My pricing is open.
-I present a structure tailored to Buyers /Sellers needs.
+Our pricing is open.
+We present a structure tailored to Buyers /Sellers needs.
 Most Buyers Agents in Victoria bill their client 2% of the gross purchase price and any relevant GST.
-In regards to fees to bid at auction this ranges from $500 - $1200.
-All pricing is charged in australian currency.
+All pricing is charged in Australian currency.

 Are Buyer Agents fees tax deductible?

 If you are purchasing a property for investment purposes, the cost of using a Buyers Agent is generally tax-deductible.
-Unfortunately, you cannot claim the fee as a tax deduction if the property is purchased to live in (your principle place of residence).
+Unfortunately, you cannot claim the fee as a tax deduction if the property is purchased to live in (PPOR - your principle place of residence).
 Ask your accountant to clarify this advice as it varies from state to state and internationally.

 What is a Vendor Advocate?
 What do they do and when is the best time to engage a Vendor Advocate?

-Vendor Advocacy is an emerging real estate specialty service that is provided by a fully licensed property professional.
-As a Vendors Advocate I can represent you, the seller.
-This means I am a "Sellers representative".
+Vendor Advocacy is an emerging real estate specialty service that is provided by a fully licensed real estate professional.
+As a Vendors Advocate we can represent you, the seller.
+This means we are a "Sellers representative".

 Lets work together to capture your buyer and sell at the highest market price.

-Throughout the selling process, as your Vendor Advocate I will be at the forefront of the process, double checking all the dots have been joined, anticipating potential issues & protecting your interests.
+Throughout the selling process, as your Vendor Advocates we will be at the forefront of the process, double checking all the dots have been joined, anticipating potential issues & protecting your interests.

 Not by your side - waiting for problems to arise.

-This is why it is pertinent to engage a Vendor Advocate PRIOR to putting your property on the market so at the very least, I can negotiate the best deal on % commission, advertising expenses and anticpate potential issues.
+This is why it is pertinent to engage a Vendor Advocate PRIOR to putting your property on the market so at the very least, we can negotiate the best deal on % commission, advertising expenses and anticipate potential issues.